TimEnalls/AirBnB_Seattle_Listings_2016/README.md

 I evaluated AirBnB Seattle property listings from 2016 for a project pertaining to Data science, Analysis, and Python.

 3. The files in the repository
 I included a python file containing the project.
-I did not include other files yet due to the 25MB size limitation.
+I did not include other files yet due to the 25MB file size limitation.

 4. A summary of the results of the analysis
 Using the data, I needed to answer the following questions: